adhihargo/utils/README.md

 9=03:03  # to write any but the last section, put any number
 </pre>

+Notes:
+- Section names suffixed with `*` will be processed only the first 5 seconds, intended for test cuts.
+- Timestamps suffixed with `-` will be counted as subtraction from total duration.

 ## lnlatest

 Instead of using installers, I prefer to extract zipped versions of programs I use, then symlink them to a generic name (e.g. `E:\blender-2.79b-windows64` to `E:\blender`).
 Shortcuts can then just refer to the symlink and remain unchanged, even if the symlink points to a newer version.
 This script creates a link to the latest subdirectory in a path with names matching a pattern.
 Wrote it because I'm sick of constantly removing old symlink to create a different one targeting newer (manually typed) directory path.